Kristina01111000/Drws_site/README.md

 - https://growingholistically.com/elemental-coaching/ Make a new contact form for elemental coaching page , switch container to package, remove book section at bottom
 - For the chart, remove potions for now, add the new pages, in order
 -  Videos for spiritual you playlist https://drive.google.com/drive/folders/1eZoSf_NBfGAhAuKfJJCgmF-EskXfmVuP
-- Add background like stephen maed https://fourelementdoctor.com/00testforkristina/
+- Add background like stephen made https://fourelementdoctor.com/00testforkristina/

-- change menu like sarah said in email
+- check that the courses are set up to be bought